[Holodeck –

 absurd.

 TORRES: Fine.
-Then make it through.
-That’s another power failure.
+Then make it through. (alarm) It's another power failure.

 DALBY: It’s the gel packs again.